Q What is the purpose of the CA-OER Council?

 The CA OER Council has been instrumental in identifying 50 courses common to the 3 California higher education systems, identified many free and open etextbooks that faculty could use as course materials for these courses, implemented a rigorous faculty review process for evaluating the quality of the free and open etextbooks, and engaged in a variety of research and policy development to support the adoption of free and open textbooks in California higher education.
 (See the Council’s progress reports.)

 Free webinars, open office hours, and comments on preliminary drafts of proposals will be offered by the California OER Council through June 30, 2016, the due date of the AB 798 proposals.
-For more information about the RFP process see www.coolfored.org
+See the COOL4Ed website for more information about the RFP process.

 Q How was CA-OER Council started?
 Who funds this project?